ak2yny/OpenHeroSelectGUI/README.md

 #### How can I change the path to MUA/XML2/MO2?
  The path can be browsed in the settings tab.
- Or use the OpenHeroSelect.exe set-up dialogue.
-Paste the path with right-click, when prompted.
+ Or use the OpenHeroSelect.exe set-up dialogue and paste the path with right-click, when prompted.

 #### What are Save Slots?
  Version 0.1: